 If you work in the service delivery industry, you must have met with all types of clients.
-After all, that is the beauty of such work, more so in the event management.
+After all, that is the beauty of such work, more so in event management.
 As a beginner freelance event manager in Dubai, you are yet to experience it all.
 At times, you will even wonder if you can really plan the event by yourself.

 All in all, you have to be prepared to meet different people in your line of work.
 Some clients can be delightful, and you can even create a good bond and relationship with them.
 Within a few days, they are your close friends.
 Other clients are just dull, devoid of any memorable traits, and eventful experiences.

-The third category of clients has pushed many event managers to the brink of losing their jobs or even into the state of depression.
+The third category of clients has pushed many event managers to the brink of losing their jobs or even into a state of depression.
 They are probably the hardest lot to deal with.
 They are subdivided into various types, including:

 - The know-it-alls – these types of clients are so full of themselves, and they believe they can do your job better than you could ever do.
 They are so controlling and might not even let you accomplish your task without getting too much involved by directing you.